why no libraries

 handling resize

-when someone resizes their terminal window the kernel sends SIGWINCH. you need to catch that, query the new terminal dimensions with an ioctl, and re-layout everything. in Odin you register a signal handler and set a flag that the main loop checks.
+when someone resizes their terminal window the kernel sends SIGWINCH. the handler catches that, queries the new terminal dimensions with an ioctl, and re-layouts everything. in Odin you register a signal handler and set a flag that the main loop checks.

-this was the trickiest part honestly. the resize can happen mid-render so you need to be careful about buffer sizes.
-I ended up just reallocating both buffers on resize and forcing a full redraw for that one frame.
+this was the trickiest part. the resize can happen mid-render so you need to be careful about buffer sizes. i ended up reallocating both buffers on resize and forcing a full redraw for that one frame.

-building a TUI from scratch taught me more about how terminals work than years of using them. terminals are just streams of bytes with special escape sequences mixed in. there's no magic — vim, htop, all of them are doing exactly this. the protocol is ancient and weird but it's surprisingly simple once you see through it.
+terminals are just streams of bytes with special escape sequences mixed in. there's no magic. vim, htop, all of them are doing exactly this. the protocol is ancient and weird but simple once you see through it.

-the fuzzy finder was the most fun to build. it's basically a text input that filters a list in real time and you navigate with arrow keys. sounds simple but getting the rendering right — keeping the cursor position synced with the visible selection while the list is changing underneath — that took some iteration.
+the fuzzy finder was the most fun to build. a text input that filters a list in real time, navigated with arrow keys. getting the rendering right (keeping the cursor position synced with the visible selection while the list changes underneath) took some iteration.

 16,830 lines sounds like a lot but most of it is the 8 different views and their layout logic. the core terminal abstraction is maybe 400 lines. the rest is just application code that happens to draw to a terminal instead of a browser.